 - Your brain will be sharper throughout the next day.

 So, what are the ideal components of a night routine?
 I’ll reveal these now.

 The Ultimate Night Routine (With Exact Steps to Follow)

 Your night routine begins well before your head hits the pillow.
 If you work a 9 to 5, you need to think about how everything you do after 4:00pm affects your sleep.

-For example caffeine stays in your system for up to six hours.
-If you’re accustomed to having a cup of tea in the evening, make sure it’s an herbal, caffeine free tea.
+For example caffeine stay in your system for an average of 3.7 hours.
+If you’re accustomed to having a cup of tea in the evening, make sure it’s an herbal, caffeine-free tea.
 Otherwise, you might be jittery until 10:00pm or later.

 Dehydration can make you feel sluggish and tired when you want to be awake.
-You can’t go wrong with having some good old-fashioned H2O throughout the evening.2
+You can’t go wrong with having some good old-fashioned H2O throughout the evening.

 To have a solid night routine, you must decide when you’re leaving work.
 It’s easy to lose track of time and stay too late.
 Establish a cut off time for work-related emails and phone calls as well.